gearglow/ReptiliaWithATwist/The List.md

 "I think I like the Amharic variation better," Hermione quipped.
 "It's got telekinesis built in.
 No having to split focus for another spell."

 "Good point," Elysia acknowledged.
-"But anyway.
-The Firebolt has a windscreen charm out to a couple of feet.
+"Might be worth an imbuement ritual too, come to think of it.
+But anyway, the Firebolt has a windscreen charm out to a couple of feet.
 Anything much smaller than a snitch gets shunted around.
 If I stretch it out to wrap completely, that should take care of both windburn and drafting problems.
 And if I can work in a silencer somehow, that should help mitigate the sonic boom.
 Leave the eardrum-shattering to Lemmy."

 Sirius cackled.
 "Let me guess, 'Ace of Spades?'"